-A closer look at our state's wrestling culture.
-James Kramer/The Register
+A closer look at the state of Iowa's deep wrestling culture.
+Wochit

 Iowa's road from third place in the Big Ten Conference to first place at the NCAA Wrestling Championships is uphill and narrow.